dreeves/daylight/README.md

 I see this in the browser console:
 You are calling ReactDOMClient.createRoot() on a container that has already been passed to createRoot() before.
 Instead, call root.render() on the existing root instead if you want to update it.

+Silly idea: Do this right by having the y-axis start at the Dawnzerly